MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/progressive-search.md

 ## Overview

-By default, portals search processes only 1 page for permissions and keywords match.
-When results span across more than 1 page causing some results being discarded because of permissions or keywords, the pagination gets distorted.
+By default, portals search processes only one page for permissions and keywords match.
+When results span across more than one page causing some results being discarded because of permissions or keywords, the pagination gets distorted.

 Progressive search eliminates the possibility of having a mismatch between the results count, and the number of records returned in search results.

-A portal configured with progressive search processes 5 pages for permissions and keywords check, with 50 records for a single search attempt.
-With this behavior, the search count is shown as **50+** on the first page, instead of the mismatch count between facet and the results.
+A portal configured with progressive search processes five pages for permissions and keywords check, with 50 records for a single search attempt.
+The search count now shows **50+** on the first page instead of the mismatch count between facet and the results.

 ## Configure progressive search